se-edu/learningresources/contents/security/passwordStorage.md

 ## Hashing

-Hashing is a <tooltip content="A one way function is a function that is easy to compute the result of, but whose results are difficult to reverse back to the original input">one-way</tooltip> function that transforms a set of data into another set of data.
-Unlike encryption, hashing works by re-iterating on the input multiple times, each time using values that are dependent on the previous state, then destroying the previous state.
-This makes it impossible to reverse as a computer would have to test all possible states on each iteration, which compounds into several billion possible states.
+_Hashing_ is a <tooltip content="A one way function is a function that is easy to compute the result of, but whose results are difficult to reverse back to the original input">one-way</tooltip> function that transforms a set of data into another set of data.
+Unlike encryption, when hashing is done, information that describes the original set of data is lost irrevocably in the process.
+This means that it is impossible to recover the original input from the <tooltip content="A hash is the output of a hashing algorithm">hash.

 <popover id="pop:hashing-algo" title="A _hashing algorithm_ is a specific type of operation that hashes the input" placement="top">
   <div slot="content">